Chicago police say 74 arrests made over DNC's four days; peaceful protests mark convention's conclusion

 Uncommitted DNC delegates launched a sit-in outside the United Center Thursday night, demanding that a Palestinian American be allowed to speak on stage Thursday evening.

-Ali Ahmed was arrested during a protest Monday.
+Also at the protest Thursday night was Ali Ahmed, who was arrested during a protest Monday.
 Chicago Police said he dismantled a DNC perimeter fence and trespassed.
 CBS News Chicago was there as Ahmed was released.
 He said he was in the wrong place at the wrong time.
-On Thursday night, he was back at the rally—and said he had no regrets.
+On Thursday night—he said he had no regrets.

 "One day, this is going to go down in history," Ahmed said.
 "My kids are going to ask: 'What did you do for Palestine?
 What did you do at the DNC?'
 And I'm not going to say, 'I didn't do anything.'"